oroinc/documentation/commerce/cloud/maintenance/advanced_use.rst

       columns: [{name: street, method: md5}, {name: city, method: md5} ]

 * Provide the column name in the name node.
-Use the following sanitization methods/strategies (ensure thay are reasonably matching the column type):
+Use the following sanitization methods/strategies (ensure they are reasonably matching the column type):

   * md5 — Replaces the original string with the string hash
   * email — Replaces the email with the sanitized version of the email.
 When the sanitize.custom_email_domain configuration parameter is provided in the deployment.yml or <oroapplication>.yml files, the email strategy replaces the real email domain with the custom one provided as sanitize.custom_email_domain.
 If the custom domain is not provided, the sanitized email will be generated randomly.
 For example, sdfsdf@dfdfdf.test